demberto/PyFLP/docs/architecture.rst

    :show-inheritance:
    :members:

+.. _architecture-descriptor:

 \ :fas:`bars-staggered` Understanding descriptors
 -------------------------------------------------

 .. automodule:: pyflp._descriptors
    :show-inheritance:

 A "descriptor" provides low-level managed attribute access, according to Python docs. *(slightly rephrased for my convenience)*.
-Its what ``@property`` uses internally.

-    Descriptors are one of the main reasons why PyFLP has been possible with very little code duplication while providing a clean Pythonic interface.
+    IMO, it allows separation of attribute logic from the class implementation itself and this saves a huge amount of repretitive error-prone code.

     .. note:: More about descriptors in Python